alghafli/bitpit/docs/source/additional-tuning.rst

     #end of the main thread

 Now we have only one thing left to do.
 If you have noticed, our output is ugly.

-In the next lesson we are going to make it pretty.
+In :doc:`elegant-output` we are going to make it pretty.
 We will also introduce some useful things in `bitpit`.